 - Majority of the predominate online companies offer an affiliate program, i.e., Amazon and Expedia

 - Online websites or partners who earn commissions referring traffic to Advertisers, i.e., Ebates and RetailMeNot,

 - Traditional Affiliate Networks who provide affiliate tracking, help connect Affiliates with Advertisers and are typically compensated by earning a % of Advertiser revenue or spend, i.e., Linkshare and Commission Junction

 - Advanced Affiliate Tracking Platforms

-- SaaS based affiliate tracking platforms that offers advanced multi-channel tracking and reporting capabilities, i.e., Impact Radius or Performance Horizon
+- SaaS-based affiliate tracking platforms that offer advanced multi-channel tracking and reporting capabilities, i.e., Impact Radius or Performance Horizon